 This is the personal/professional page for painter Chris Manaseri.

 Chris is a part-time painter (and sculptor) who is in the process of compiling his collection of works for display and sale.
 This page is a means by which others can monitor the gallery as it develops.
 Chris is a current member of the Genesee Valley Plein Air Painters and the Cortland County Council of the Arts, and a former member of the Plein Air Painters of Hawaii, the Windward Artists Guild, the Hawaii Watercolor Society and the Association of Hawaii Artists.

-The image above is painted from a panorama photo taken from the lanai on our Big Island home in Pahoa at sunrise.
+The image above is painted from a panorama photo taken from the lanai on our former Big Island home in Pahoa at sunrise.
 Chris and his wife Holly currently make their home on Lake Ontario near the hamlet of Kent and the area known as Point Breeze.

 Chris Manaseri spent the bulk of his life in upstate New York, where he was born, went to school and worked for 34 years in public education as a teacher, coach, counselor and public school and district administrator.
 Inheriting his father’s natural talent for drawing, he was encouraged at a young age to pursue his interest in art.
 He took the Famous Artists School correspondence program as a teen, and studied under Lenore Dillon in high school.
 His first piece accepted for exhibition regionally was a wire sculpture shown at the Munson-Proctor-Williams Institute in Utica, New York, and he won a gold medal in the national Scholastic Art Competition for an oil painting, “Conley’s Barn,” which was displayed at the Everson Museum in Syracuse.
 He also showed regularly in the Central Adirondack Art Show in Old Forge New York for several summers, receiving Masters’ awards twice.
 He won first prize for his watercolor “Horse Fork Rope Pulley” at a juried show at the Women’s Center in Ithaca, New York.